 Woody brush that has grown up after an area has been mowed is treated with a Rodeo/Arsenal mix.
 This herbicide is applied to the foliage of the targeted material and kills the root system.
 The leaves of the sprayed brush will turn brown within 1 to 3 weeks and the plant will not re-sprout the following spring.
 When this herbicide is applied, many areas of our rights of way may appear completely void of greenery; however this is a temporary condition.
 By removing the woody plants, other more desirable grasses, ferns, berries, wildflowers and a variety of low growth ground cover will flourish.

 Tree growth regulators (TGRs) have become a useful tool in limiting the conflict between established trees and overhead power lines.
 TGRs are chemicals that slow the growth rate of plants to which they are applied.
-NOVEC utilizes Profile to slow the growth of certain fast growing trees located directly underneath or beside some of our main overhead power lines.
+NOVEC and its contractors utilize Profile or Cambistat to slow the growth of certain fast growing trees located directly underneath or beside some of our main overhead power lines.

 NOVEC’s Vegetation Management team goal is to create a more aesthetically pleasing, low maintenance right of way by replacing unwanted brush trees under our overhead lines with desirable low growth grasses.